bitemyapp/revise/README.md

 Alpha-grade at this point, we're seeking people who want to use Clojure and RethinkDB to help us harden it up.

-We're confident this is already one of the more stable, feature-complete, and safe libraries.
+We're confident this is already one of the more feature-complete community-maintained libraries.

 ## Leiningen